Back to blog

 How to conduct an effective headcount analysis?

-To avoid the challenges above, there are some simple yet effective and important steps that make the headcount analysis more effective.
-First of all, define the goals of the analysis and, depending on these goals, include other relevant metrics, for example, employee turnover or employee attrition rates.
+To avoid the challenges above, you could take some simple yet effective steps to make the headcount analysis more useful.
+First, define the analysis's goals and, depending on these goals, include other relevant metrics, such as employee turnover or attrition rates.

 Some of the key dimensions of data quality, in general, are accuracy and completeness.
 So, as with any other data, it’s important to make sure that headcount data is documented and managed responsibly, meaning that all stakeholders report and enter this data correctly and in a unified format.